looker-open-source/extension-gen-ai/README.md

 ![Workflow](/images/looker-extension-workflow-data-exploration.png)

+#### Workflow for Data Exploration with BQML Remote UDF with Vertex AI
+For production environment, it is recommended to use the deployment using BigQuery Remote UDFs, which uses a Google Cloud Function that will connect to Vertex AI API's.
+This option is more flexible as it is easy to change the Model, parameters and also give a fine-tuned endpoint (when gemini-pro supports it in the near future.) [https://cloud.google.com/bigquery/docs/remote-functions]

 #### Workflow for Data Exploration with Custom Fine Tune Model (Optional Path to be implemented)
 Optionally, users can train their own custom fine tune model, giving more examples to make it more accurate than the default model.
-If users want to follow this path, on this repo there is a Terraform Deployment Example on how to achieve that using Cloud Workflows to orchestrate the creation of the Fine Tuned Model, the Cloud Function and BigQuery UDF calling the Cloud Function.
-Users needs to adapt the code and SQL queries to do the execution using the fine tuned model.
+If users want to follow this path, on this repo there is a Terraform Deployment Example on how to achieve that using Cloud Workflows to orchestrate the creation of the Fine Tuned Model.
+After fine-tuning the model, you can change the endpoint on the Cloud Function (Remote UDF option).

 ![Workflow](/images/looker-extension-workflow-data-exploration-fine-tuned-model.png)

-### 2.2 Business Insights
+### 2.2 Generative Insights on Dashboards
 User chooses a Looker Dashboard and asks questions using natural language.
 In this scenario, the Extension builds a prompt and sends all the data from all tiles to the LLM model as a context and the question from the user.
-#### Workflow for Business Insights
+#### Workflow for Generative Insights on Dashboards
 ![Workflow](/images/looker-extension-workflow-business-insights.png)

 ## 3. Deploy the infrastructure using Terraform

 The architecture for the extension needs the following infrastructure in a GCP Project:
 - BigQuery Dataset (default name: llm)
-- BigQuery Remote Model pointing to Palm API (llm_model)
+- BigQuery Remote Model pointing to gemini-pro API (llm_model)
 - IAM Service Accounts to create a connection to Looker
 - IAM permission for BQ connection to connect to Vertex AI